google/prettytensor/docs/PrettyTensor.md

 #### Args:

-* init: An optional initialization.
+* init: An optional initialization or Tensor.
 If not specified, uses Xavier initialization.
 * stddev: A standard deviation to use in parameter initialization.
 * l2loss: An l2 weight decay to apply.